 As they were coming down the mountain, Jesus ordered them, "Tell no one about the vision until after the Son of Man has been raised from the dead."

-The years of our life pass smoothly by, each one seeming shorter than the last.
-We are on a journey from youth to age, from the cradle to the grave.
-In his dream-like poem, The Lotus Eaters, Alfred Tennyson describes a sense of weary resignation, one option we might take, in face of the passing years:
+The years of our life are hurrying by, each seeming shorter than the last.
+We are pilgrims on a journey from youth to age, from the cradle to the grave.
+In his dream-like poem The Lotus Eaters, Alfred Tennyson describes weary resignation, as one option we might take in light of the swiftly-passing years: